Rainy Day Fun: Keep Your Dog Busy With a DIY Indoor Obstacle Course

 If after reading all that you’ve decided you don’t want to go the DIY route, there is the option of just buying some agility equipment.

-You can buy entire agility course kits that include tunnels, weave poles, and jumps along with several other items.
+You can buy an indoor agility kit that includes tunnels, weave poles, and jumps along with several other items.

-Or you can also purchase individual pieces, like weave poles, tunnels, or teeter.
+Or you can purchase individual pieces, like weave poles, tunnels, or teeter.

-These items are perfect for those who don’t have the time to build their own course and some can be used both indoors and outdoors.
+These items are perfect for those who don’t have the time to build their own indoor dog obstacle course and some can be used both indoors and outdoors.

 Once they complete each obstacle, give your dog some positive reinforcement in the form of a treat or verbal praise.